 - Geometrical Methods in Theoretical Physics, 10 credits

 You can also be interested in the advanced courses related to other fields of theoretical physics.
-Below you can find list of this courses.
+Below you can find list of these courses.

-- In order to be admitted to Doctoral Program student should have a second level degree and completed courses amounting to 240 credits, including second level courses amounting to at least 60 credits
+- In order to be admitted to the Doctoral Program the student should have a second level degree and completed courses amounting to 240 credits, including second level courses amounting to at least 60 credits.

-- PhD in physics is obtained after student has completed course requirements of 60 higher education credits (hp)
+- PhD in physics is obtained after the student has completed course requirements of 60 higher education credits (hp).

 - In addition to courses within your own scientific field, there are two other mandatory courses: Academic Teacher Training Course (for teaching students) and Ethics course (either Research Ethics for Science and Technology at BMC or Ethics of Technology and Science at ITC).

-More detailed information about Uppsala University Postgraduate education in Physics can be found in Postgraduate Studies.
+More detailed information about the Uppsala University Postgraduate education in Physics can be found in Postgraduate Studies.

 You should first check for available positions and contact potential supervisors to discuss your plans before you submit your formal application.
 If you are interested in becoming a PhD student in our division you can find all the details here.

 All Graduate students in the Department usually attend our Seminars.
-There is also more pedagogical Journal Club is held in our Division.
-There PhD students and PostDocs discuss classical and review papers on the topics related to their research.
+There is also the more pedagogical Journal Club held in our Division.
+There PhD students and Postdocs discuss classical and review papers on the topics related to their research.
 Active participation (i.e. attending and making talks) in Journal Club is counted as reading course.